lipovec-t/vi-gaussian-dpm/README.md

 * Dirichlet Process Mixtures of Gaussians: The code supports the modeling of complex data structures through the use of Dirichlet Process Mixtures, allowing for automatic determination of the number of clusters.
 The mixture distribution is assumed to be Gaussian.
 * Scalable and Extendable: The code is designed to handle large datasets efficiently.
 Customization and experimentation with different priors, likelihoods, and hyperparameters is possible through the modification of the corresponding equations in the vi module.

-## Model Summary for the Estimation Problem
+## Model Summary of the Estimation Problem
 For details see <a id="1">[1]</a> and <a id="1">[2]</a>.

 ### Object features